JoseZunigaDyehs/boilerplate-react-hooks/README.md

 2. Run `yarn` or `npm install` to install dependencies.<br />
 3. Run `npm start` to see the example app at `http://localhost:3000`.

-Now you're ready build your beautiful React Application working with an architecture and state managment like Redux!
+Now you're ready build your React Application working with an architecture and store managment like Redux!

 ## Documentation